"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 One last item to note is the chronology of Revelation.
 I believe that the most straightforward view is that Revelation is a chronological book, except for some clear interludes.
 An interlude is a parenthesis in the main dialogue, where we are given more information or a different perspective to the main storyline.
 In other words, an interlude is a background story to the narrative, with clear indications that each interlude reaches back or forward in time, and generally returns to where the primary narrative left off.

-The following chart is my view of how Revelation flows.
+The following chart is my view of the order of events in Revelation.
 As noted, I believe that Revelation flows in consecutive order apart from the interludes.
 The top multicolored bar shows the narrative events.
 The four interludes are found below the narrative events and show the span of time they cover in the main narrative.
 For your convenience, I include this chart at the bottom of each page of the commentary:

 Revelation Flow Chart:

-I am in the process of putting together a study guide to help summarize the material in each section to one or two sentences: Click to see the "Revelation Study Guide."
+I am in the process of putting together a study guide to help summarize the material for the Bible study I teach.
+Click the following link to see the "Revelation Study Guide."

 |Copyright © Amy Van Gerpen and trackingbibleprophecy.com.
 All Rights Reserved.|